danbaruka/developer-experience/website/docs/working-group/q1-2025/sessions/03-dev-environment-setup/01-session/readme.md

 - Maintain separate configs for `mainnet`, `preprod`, and `preview`
 - Align node/CLI versions with official releases
 - Document project-specific steps in your repo `README` for team consistency
-- For deeper ecosystem links (wallets, SDKs, explorers), see [Essential Tooling](../01-kickoff-orientation/readme.md#essential-tooling) and [Block Explorers & APIs](../01-kickoff-orientation/readme.md#block-explorers-apis)
+- For deeper ecosystem links (wallets, SDKs, explorers), see [Essential Tooling](../../01-kickoff-orientation/readme.md#essential-tooling) and [Block Explorers & APIs](../../01-kickoff-orientation/readme.md#block-explorers-apis)

+## Session Resources

+- Explore companion materials in the [Cardano Dev Environment resources](../02-resources/readme.md), including the Cardano Demo Wallet Dashboard repository.

 This document is part of the Q1 2025 Developer Experience Working Group sessions.